 RESULTS TO DATE

-Leadership at Renaissance believes that this guest article program achieved its objectives by reaching school leaders with relevant content, generating social media impressions, and driving traffic to its site.
+The guest article program helped Renaissance reach school leaders with relevant content, raise brand awareness through social media impressions, and drive traffic back to the Renaissance site.

 The second article, “Want to Infuse Motivation Throughout Your School?
 Here’s How,” also saw strong performance on the School Leaders Now site.
 Despite being published during the busy end of the school year when distractions can pull school administrators in many directions, it has received more than 6,300 page views and 105,000 social impressions.
 This article was the #1 source of traffic to the 30 Ways to Motivate Students guide download page and responsible for nearly 40% of total guide downloads.

 The third article published on School Leaders Now, “The 7 Biggest Complaints Teachers Have About Testing—and How to Fix Them” highlighted findings from the Tests and Time guide to help teachers find the best assessment to accelerate student learning.
 The article has received 4,886 page views and 3,500 engagements on social media.